 Once it has been determined that you have ADHD, your doctor will figure out a treatment plan.
 Common treatment plans may involve medication or a recommendation to see a psychiatrist.
-Your doctor may recommend a specific therapist to you or suggest that you seek out therapy as a part of addressing your concerns with ADHD.
+Your doctor may recommend a specific mental health professional to you or suggest that you seek out therapy as a part of addressing your concerns with ADHD.

 Online ADHD Psychiatrist Finders

-Technology has allowed many services to move online, opening access to resources for individuals who may not have the same opportunity in person.
-There are many different qualified psychiatrists and therapists out there that specialize in helping you manage ADHD.
-Using a search engine can be the first step to find all of the local therapists who are available.
+There are many different qualified psychiatrists and other mental health professionals out there that specialize in helping you manage ADHD.
+Using a search engine can be the first step to finding all of the local mental health professionals who are available.

 The easiest way to find a specialist who treats ADHD is to type something like "local ADHD psychiatrists" into a search engine.
 Search engines can automatically detect your location so long as you allow them to do so.
 This means that you should see results pop up instantly and you'll find several ADHD psychiatrists that you can consider.
 You could also combine the search term with your specific city to narrow down the results that way.

 Some websites have directories of psychiatrist providers who are qualified to treat ADHD.
 These websites can be a convenient resource that will allow you to compare and contrast services that available therapists may offer.
-This is a great way to decide what kind of therapist best suits your needs and schedule.
+This is a great way to decide what kind of mental health professional best suits your needs and schedule.

-Also, keep in mind that some therapists have more experience in helping children and younger patients.
-Even though ADHD is common enough in adults that most therapists will be able to help adult patients, there are trained professionals who can help children and younger patients specifically.
+Also, keep in mind that some mental health professionals have more experience in helping children and younger patients.
+Even though ADHD is common enough in adults that most therapists will be able to help adult patients, there are trained mental health professionals who can help children and younger patients specifically.
 You may have to narrow or expand your search depending on your needs or the needs of your child.

 Search terms such as "local doctors who treat ADHD in adults" or "local child ADHD specialist" may prove to be beneficial.
 These search terms are likely to yield many suitable results without taking too much time.
 Be sure to take enough time to look into things.
 You want to choose a doctor who can address your situation appropriately, so don't rush your search more than you have to.